Documentation

 - Organized layers by function

-- Smart labeling with three modes
+- Smart labeling with four modes

 Export your nesting results directly to your Rhino document.
 Perfect for CNC preparation and visual verification.